Understanding CD4 Cells and CD4 Cell Tests

 As the immune system loses CD4 cells, it becomes weaker and is less able to fight off germs.
 When it loses a large number of CD4 cells, people living with HIV (HIV+) become at risk of getting AIDS-related opportunistic infections (OIs), which are infections that can cause serious illness or death.

-Without HIV treatment, HIV infects more and more cells.
-In most HIV+ people, this causes the CD4 count to go down about 50 to 100 cells per year.
+Without HIV treatment, HIV infects and destroys more and more CD4 cells.
 As the CD4 count goes down, an HIV+ person becomes more likely to develop OIs and cancers.

 The US Department of Health and Human Services (DHHS) treatment guidelines now recommend treatment for all people living with HIV, no matter what their CD4 count.